Ford Raptor: Body design

 As with the standard F-150, much of the body of the Raptor is constructed of aluminum, using a composite hood.
 In line with the previous generation, the "FORD" grille replaced the Ford Blue Oval emblem, with clearance lights mounted in the grille and front fenders (mandated due to its width).
 Sharing its 5.5-foot length with the SuperCrew, the pickup bed design is specific to the Raptor.

 Alongside the previous generation, the Raptor is offered in both SuperCab and SuperCrew configurations.
 The "digital mud" decal option was replaced by a large black decal on the pickup bed, denoting the Raptor name; as an additional option, a black "FORD" tailgate decal is offered.

 Third generation (2021)

 Ford introduced the third generation F-150 Raptor in February 2021; the new base model retains the same 3.5-liter EcoBoost V6 engine as its predecessor.
-For the first time ever on a production light-duty truck, the 2021 Ford Raptor will offer 37” tires from the factory.
-Ford also confirmed the return of a V8 powered Raptor, the Raptor R, utilizing a 5.2L Predator supercharged V8 engine which produces 700 hp (522 kW) and 640 lb-ft (868 Nm), similar to the one in the Mustang Shelby GT500, to compete against the new Ram 1500 TRX.
+For the first time ever on a production light-duty truck, the 2021 Ford Raptor 37 does offer 37” tires from the factory.
+Ford also confirmed the return of a V8 powered Raptor, the Raptor R, utilizing a 5.2L Carnivore supercharged V8 engine which produces 700 hp and 640 lbft, based on the 5.2L Predator in the Mustang Shelby GT500, to compete against the new Ram 1500 TRX.
 The rear suspension of the Raptor no longer uses leaf springs, opting instead to have coil springs and a five link setup with Panhard bar.

+The 2022 Raptor R's 5.2-liter Carnivore supercharged V8 produced 700 hp and 640 lbft.

+For 2023, the Raptor R's torque was increased to 645 lbft.

+The 2024 Raptor R's engine output was increased to 720 hp, and its torque inched back down to 640 lb ft, but in a wider torque curve than what the 2023 Raptor R offered.